aeChack/aeChack.github.io/readme.md

 ## Change Log

+2013-11-16 ~ Theo

+* Added Hot Spot #3, cleaned code.
+No more 'Display Borough' - memory hog, will move to separte app.
+* Ranamed app to 'touchBuilding'
+* Input box now operates when you hit `Enter`
+* Variable set for wireframe display
+* Manhattan & '30 ro' set as defaults for speedy testing
+* Three.js planes generated for each face and displayed 'underground, data output to console
+* Added light, shading and shadows from an arbitrary point

 2013-11-14 ~ Theo

 * Added load data from any of the five boroughs using select with options